-MedicineToday 2024; 25(8): 21-28
+MedicineToday 2025; 9(1): 9-15 First published 2024; 25(8): 21-28

 Dr Miao is a Dermatology Research Fellow at Royal North Shore Hospital, Sydney; and Clinical Associate Lecturer at Northern Clinical School, University of Sydney.
 Dr Phan is a Dermatology Registrar currently based at Prince of Wales Hospital.
-Sydney; and Clinical Associate Lecturer at Faculty of Medicine, University of New South Wales, Sydney.
+Sydney; and Clinical Associate Lecturer in the Faculty of Medicine, University of New South Wales, Sydney.
 Associate Professor Shumack is a Clinical Associate Professor at Sydney Medical School (Northern), The University of Sydney, Sydney; Senior Staff Specialist at Royal North Shore Hospital, Sydney; and has private practices in Sydney, NSW.